larsenkw/ir_sensors/readme.txt

 $ sudo chmod 666 /dev/ttyACM0

+You may also need to add yourself to the 'dialout' group with the following command:

+$ [user@machine ~]$ sudo usermod -a -G dialout [user]

+Where you type your username instead of [user].

 ----- Using Array ROS messages
 One of the errors I kept getting was:
 [ERROR] [WallTime: 1344388188.090867] Lost sync with device, restarting...